jbovee/jbovee.github.io/_projects/stop-list.md

 ---
 layout: project
 title: "Stop List"
-description:  "A Chrome extension for opening videos from YouTube playlists with the playlist pieces of the url removed"
+description:  "A Chrome extension for opening only the first or indexed video of a YouTube playlist"
 image: stop-list-example.png
 github-link: https://github.com/jbovee/stop-list
 categories: javascript